tsujigiri/proxy-mate/README.md

 proxy-mate my-netrunner-deck.txt proxies.pdf
 ```

-The images can be any size and will be scaled to standard playing card size.
+This creates a file named `proxies.pdf`.
+The images can be any size and will be
-The tool is hard-coded to produce an A4 page size but should be easily adapted
+scaled to standard playing card size.
+The tool is hard-coded to produce an A4
-to other formats.
+page size but should be easily adapted to other formats.